david-grs/david-grs.github.io/_posts/2017-09-14-cpp-clang-travis-cmake-gtest-coveralls-appveyor.markdown

   - cmake --build .
 {% endhighlight  %}

 On *git push*, it will automatically trigger your first Travis build.
-A few things though:

-  1. The default GCC version is quite old &mdash; 4.8, no C++14 support
-  2. Google Test won't work out of the box
-  3. This doesn't include the coverage report

-GCC 6 & CLang 5
+GCC 6 & Clang 5
 ---------------
-Switching to GCC 5 is quite simple &mdash; Jason explains in his video how to change the *.travis.yml*.
+By default, Travis CI is using a quite old version of GCC &mdash; 4.8, so no C++14 support.
+Switching to GCC 5 is quite simple and Jason explains in his video how to change the *.travis.yml*.
 The one for GCC 6 is almost identical:

 {% highlight yaml %}
 dist: trusty